lyleverythinG/loginRegistration_firebase_riverpod/README.md

 - refresh() is used to reset the values to default.
 - ref.watch() is used to rebuild the widget when a value changes.
 - ConsumerWidget is used to expose the WidgetRef to access/listen to our providers.

+# NOTE
+- Code is in MASTER branch.